 Academic staff members will work with you if you are not meeting academic standards to document and implement a plan.
-This will include identifying and monitoring goals, expected academic progress, timelines and support.
+This will include identifying and monitoring goals, expected academic progress, timelines, and support.

 If satisfactory progress is not made then you will be invited to meet with the Portfolio Manager or his/her delegate, who will explain the circumstances, discuss the consequences, and give you the opportunity to present your view of events leading up to the meeting.
-Depending on the outcome of the meeting, a Formal Academic Contract may be entered into.
+Depending on the outcome of the meeting, you may have to sign a Formal Academic Contract.